samboy/MaraDNS/README.md

 ## Supported OSes

-There are no “supported OSes” for MaraDNS.
+MaraDNS is built and runs on Ubuntu 22.04 as of late 2022.

 I currently use Ubuntu 22.04 to develop MaraDNS, both Ubuntu 22.04 and Alpine Linux 3.14 to test that MaraDNS builds and passes all automated regressions, and a Windows XP virtual machine to make the Windows binaries.

+### Please use systemd

+While MaraDNS does have scripts for starting up MaraDNS on `sysvinit` systems, these scripts are no longer fully supported, since most major Linux distributions have moved on to `systemd`, which is a lot better than the older `sysvinit` process for starting up the MaraDNS related services.

+As a practical matter, this means that `make install` is only guaranteed to get MaraDNS to start up at system boot time on Ubuntu 22.04.

+That said, there *is* some scaffolding for getting MaraDNS to run without `systemd`.
+There is a helper, `duende`, to make MaraDNS a daemon on systems with classic *NIX style init.
+While, with `systemd`, it’s no longer needed to use this Duende helper, I will keep Duende around for `sysvinit` and some level of `OpenRC` compatibility.
+There are also shell scripts for starting MaraDNS on `sysvinit` systems which may or may not work with other init systems.

+`systemd` handles the daemonization of the MaraDNS services the way `duende` does (did?) on `sysvinit` and similar systems.
+The `systemd` way is much simpler at the development level, since systemd now handles a lot of complexity the old init systems forced networking services to handle.

 ## Important note for Windows users